Voltage Transformer (Three-Phase)

 Details

-The L3 inductance, which represents the magnetic flux losses of the third winding.
+The inductance is L3, which represents the magnetic flux loss of the third winding.

 Dependencies

-To use this parameter, set the parameter Number of windings to the value of Three
+To use this parameter, set for the parameter Number of windings meaning Three.

 |